Best Spa Hotels in Vienna for Families (2026)

 💡Tips for choosing a spa hotel in Vienna with kids

-• 5Summer in Vienna means 25-30C and long daylight.
-Most hotel spas are underground or windowless, making them perfect for the post-lunch crash when it is too hot to sightsee.
-Plan your spa time from 2pm to 4pm and you will hit the quiet window.
+- 5Summer in Vienna means 25-30C and long daylight.
+Most hotel spas are underground or windowless, making them perfect for the post-lunch crash.
+Plan your spa time from 2pm to 4pm.
+For a warmer spa-and-beach combo, see our Athens spa hotel guide.
+Or head to Budapest for thermal spa hotels, just 2.5 hours by train.

 Other family activities in Vienna